google/zetasql/docs/data-types.md

   a subset of the numbers between the most positive number and most negative number in the value range.
 This enables efficient handling of a much larger range than would be possible otherwise.
-  Numbers that are not exactly representable are approximated by utilizing a close value instead.
-For example, `0.1` cannot be represented as an integer scaled by a power of `2`.
-When this value is displayed as a string, it is rounded to a limited number of digits, and the value approximating `0.1` might appear as `"0.1"`, hiding the fact that the value is not precise.
+  Numbers that aren't exactly representable are approximated by utilizing a close value instead.
+For example, `0.1` can't be represented as an integer scaled by a power of `2`.
+When this value is displayed as a string, it's rounded to a limited number of digits, and the value approximating `0.1` might appear as `"0.1"`, hiding the fact that the value isn't precise.
   In other situations, the approximation can be visible.
 + Summation of floating point values might produce surprising results because of [limited precision][floating-point-accuracy].
 For example, `(1e30 + 1) - 1e30 = 0`, while `(1e30 - 1e30) + 1 = 1.0`.
 This is
-  because the floating point value does not have enough precision to represent `(1e30 + 1)`, and the result is rounded to `1e30`.
+  because the floating point value doesn't have enough precision to represent `(1e30 + 1)`, and the result is rounded to `1e30`.
   This example also shows that the result of the `SUM` aggregate function of floating points values depends on the order in which the values are accumulated.
-In general, this order is not deterministic and therefore the result is not deterministic.
+In general, this order isn't deterministic and therefore the result isn't deterministic.
 Thus, the resulting `SUM` of floating point values might not be deterministic and two executions of the same query on the same tables might produce different results.
 + If the above points are concerning, use a